 Consider Your Device

 Compatibility is paramount.
-An Apple Pencil won’t work on an Android tablet, and an MPP stylus might not offer full functionality on a device designed for USI.
-Always check the stylus’s compatibility with your specific tablet, smartphone, or touchscreen monitor.
+An Apple Pencil will not work on an Android tablet, and an MPP stylus might not offer full functionality on a device designed for USI.
+Always verify the stylus’s compatibility with your specific tablet, smartphone, or touchscreen monitor.

 Identify Your Primary Use